ChinaCat1998/Prework-study-guide/README.md

-# Prework Study Guide Webpage
+## Prework Study Guide Webpage

 ## Description
-This Website is meant for taking notes on CSS, JavaScript, HTML, and Git.
+Comprehensive study guide for coding bootcamp prework

 ## Installation

 N/A

 ## Usage

-To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+## This Prework Study Guide is used to keep notes on HTML, JavaScript, Git, and CSS.
+It explains processes of coding using these specified languages.
+To open specific sections of the Prework Study Guide, click option + command + J to open Dev Tools.

 ## Credits

 N/A

 ## License

 Please refer to the LICENSE in the repo.
+Prework-study-guide Study guide for course pre-work